Charlie-XIAO/tauri-plugin-desktop-underlay/README.md

 # PLUGIN-DESKTOP-UNDERLAY

-Tauri plugin to set a window as a desktop underlay.
-It is attached to the desktop, staying above the wallpaper but below desktop icons.
+Tauri plugin for making a window a desktop underlay, attached to the desktop, above the wallpaper, and below desktop icons.

 - **Linux:** ✅ (Untested)
 - **MacOS:** ✅ (Untested)